How Long Does It Take for Weeds to Grow?

 A healthy cannabis seed feels hard and dry to the touch.
 If you’re holding your seeds and they’re moist and soft, then you likely have an underdeveloped seed.
 You will not grow healthy plants from undeveloped seeds, so always check the hardness and appearance before starting the germination stage.

 Once planted, your seed will stay in the germination stage for between 3-10 days.
-This stage requires about 16 hours of light per day, helping the seed sprout.
+This stage requires a minimum of 16 hours of light per day, but 24 hours is best for helping the seed sprout.
 As soon as you begin to see the first fan leaves grow from your seeds, you’re on to the seedling stage.

 The Seedling Stage